mclehman/FStar/INSTALL-Alternative.md

         $ brew install fstar

+Please read the Caveat displayed at the end of the installation if you intend to extract code to OCaml, F\# or C.

 ### OPAM package (all platforms)###

 **Note:** If you build F\* from sources you will also need to get a Z3